openmc-dev/openmc/docs/source/usersguide/input.rst

     has the following attributes:

     :type:

       The type of spatial distribution.
-Valid options are "box" and "point".
+Valid options are "box", "fission", and "point".
 A "box" spatial distribution has coordinates sampled uniformly in a parallelepiped.
+A "fission" spatial distribution samples locations from a "box" distribution but only locations in fissionable materials are accepted.
 A "point" spatial distribution has coordinates specified by a triplet.

       *Default*: None

     :parameters:
-      For a "box" spatial distribution, ``parameters`` should be given as six real numbers, the first three of which specify the lower-left corner of a parallelepiped and the last three of which specify the upper-right corner.
-Source sites are sampled uniformly through that parallelepiped.
+      For a "box" or "fission" spatial distribution, ``parameters`` should be given as six real numbers, the first three of which specify the lower-left corner of a parallelepiped and the last three of which specify the upper-right corner.

-      To filter a "box" spatial distribution by fissionable material, specify "fission" tag instead of "box".
-The ``parameters`` should be given as six real numbers, the first three of which specify the lower-left corner of a parallelepiped and the last three of which specify the upper-right corner.
 Source sites are sampled uniformly through that parallelepiped.

       For a "point" spatial distribution, ``parameters`` should be given as three real numbers which specify the (x,y,z) location of an isotropic